aces/Loris/modules/candidate_parameters/README.md

     - Identifies the categories for `parameter_type` entries.
 This table requires an entry for the _Candidate Parameters_ module for customizations to take effect.
  - `parameter_type`
-    - Lists fields to be displayed on the front-end of the module and all their attributes.
+    - Lists fields, and all of their attributes, that are to be displayed on the front-end of the module.
  - `parameter_type_category_rel`
-    - Associates the Candidate Parameters from the `parameter_type` table with the entry in the `parameter_type_category`
+    - Associates the Candidate Parameters from the `parameter_type` table with the entry in the `parameter_type_category`.
  - `parameter_candidate`
     - Stores values saved for each custom field added in the 3 tables above.